Roger E. Martin: Legacy

-As a former state legislative, many public documents with information about Martin's legislative career are maintained by the Oregon State Archives.
+As a former state legislator, many public documents with information about Martin's legislative career are maintained by the Oregon State Archives.
 Martin's personal papers and other private documents are now part of the Oregon Historical Society research library collection in Portland, Oregon.
 The historic records cover the period 1950 through 1987, with much of the documentation coming from the 1960s and 1970s when Martin was serving in the Oregon State Legislature.